 There are three recognized presentations:

 - Hyperactive-impulsive type: The child often fidgets, runs around or squirms when seating is expected, talks excessively, interrupts others, has trouble waiting their turn.

 - Inattentive type: The child often has trouble concentrating, becomes easily distracted, makes careless mistakes, has trouble completing tasks.

 - Combined type: The child has symptoms from both the Hyperactive Impulsive type and Inattentive type.

 There is no blood test to diagnose ADHD.
 Often teachers, doctors, and parents will notice these symptoms.
 A specialist will be able to confirm this diagnosis by taking into account a comprehensive history, acquiring third party observations, using behavior and symptom rating skills, and using extensive interview procedures.
 Often the child will be referred to neuropsychological testing as this will provide a brain function profile that can be helpful in attaining academic, testing and workplace accommodations.

 ADHD treatment can include medications, education and skills training, therapy, or a combination of treatments.
-Research shows that the most effective approach is to use a combination of these approaches.
-Medication helps normalize brain activity and is preferably prescribed and monitored by a specialist in psychiatric provider.
+Research shows that the most effective treatment is to use a combination of these approaches.
+Medication helps normalize brain activity and is preferably prescribed and monitored by a psychiatry provider.
 These medications help reduce hyperactivity and impulsivity helping the child focus, work and learn.
 Medications used in ADHD can include: stimulants, non-stimulants, and antidepressants.
-In recent times, there has been a controversy in popular culture on the use of medications to treat ADHD; however, medicines usually outweigh the risks in children over six and adolescents.
+In recent times, there has been a controversy in popular culture on the use of medications to treat ADHD; however, side effects of the medication usually outweighs the risks in children over six and adolescents.
 Long term risks of ADHD especially if it is untreated can include: unemployment, relationship difficulties, substance abuse, and engaging in risky or criminal behavior.